Visium HD tutorial¶

 Bins visualization¶

-The 2-micron bins are arranged in a grid, so they can be visualized as an image of G
+The 2-micron bins are arranged in a grid, so they can be visualized as an image of G channels, where G is the number of genes.

 Creating the image would be massive, so we need to create it lazily.
-This can be done with spatialdata.rasterize_bins
+This can be done with spatialdata.rasterize_bins.

 sdata["square_002um"].X = sdata["square_002um"].X.tocsc() # optimisation with the csc format